onemoonsci/nmrfxprocessordocs/pages/02.gui/01.menus/docs.md

 :    Create a PDF file containing a rendering of the currently active spectrum.
 Note:  at present, only the active spectrum chart in a single window will be exported to the file.

+Export SVG...

+:    Create an SVG file containing a rendering of the currently active spectrum.
+Note:  at present, only the active spectrum chart in a single window will be exported to the file.

+Save PeakLists

+:    Create NMRViewJ ".xpk" files for all current peak lists.
+Note: peak list use and import/export is currently in the prototype stage.

 ### Spectra

 Delete